 There are a variety of ways to practice at Great Tree.
-We offer a weekly sitting schedule, monthly sesshins and family meditation sessions, as well as other ongoing programs.
-All practice activities are lead by Rev. Munnich or her students.
-See our calendar for dates and times and our practice opportunities page for descriptions.
+We offer a weekly sitting schedule, monthly sesshins and family meditation gatherings and other ongoing programs.
+All practice activities are lead by Rev. Munnich, her students or guest teachers.
+See our calendar for dates and times, and register online.

 A sesshin (Japanese for “collecting the heart-mind”) is an intensive meditation retreat.
 A sesshin typically lasts from two to seven days.
 During sesshin, most of the time is devoted to meditation, and distraction is reduced.